It is every pet owner’s worst nightmare and something we are often asked to help with – what should you do if your dog or cat is hit by a car?

 - where the animal is now and do you need to move them to allow traffic to begin moving again?

-The vet is likely to give you advice as to how to stabilize particular injuries and the best way to move the animal.
+The vet is likely to give you advice as to how to stabilise particular injuries and the best way to move the animal.

 Consider muzzling your dog if there is a risk of you being bitten